ilent2/otslm/README.md

-If you would like to contribute a feature, report a bug or request we add something to the toolbox, the easiest way is by creating a new issue on the GitHub page.
+If you would like to contribute a feature, report a bug or request we add something to the toolbox, the easiest way is by creating a new issue on the OTSLM GitHub page.

 If you have code you would like to submit, fork the repository, add the code and open a new issue.